aldente0630/bedrock-model-finetuner/README.md

 # Bedrock Model Fine-tuner

-A helper library for fine-tuning Amazon Bedrock models.
+Bedrock Model Fine-tuner is a helper library for fine-tuning Amazon Bedrock models.
 This toolkit assists in generating Q&A datasets from documents and streamlines the LLM fine-tuning process.

 ## Features